lakowske/elasticsearch-cors/README.md

 # elasticsearch-cors

-Elasticsearch docker build with cors enabled
+The Elasticsearch docker image with cors enabled elasticsearch.yml